Tag Archives: Ellen van Neerven

 Alison Whittaker, Gomeroi woman and a crowd favourite, read a piece that depended on knowledge of and (I think) contempt for ASMR, not that there’s anything wrong with such poems.
 She reminded us of the tragic reality of Black Deaths in custody and read a poem consisting of anodyne found phrases from court proceedings.

 And my 2021 Sydney Writers’ Festival was over.
-There were at least four moments when someone on stage paid tribute to a parent in the audience or, in one case, on stage with them (and I’d left my run too late to see Norman and Jonathan Swan, and I probably missed other trans-generational moments).
+There were at least four moments when someone on stage paid tribute to a parent in the audience or, in one case, on stage with them (I’d left my run too late to see Norman and Jonathan Swan, and I probably missed other trans-generational moments).
 I didn’t see any of the international guests who attended on screen.
 It was a thrill to hear such a diversity of First Nations voices.
 I came home with a swag of books and a list for borrowing from the library.
 Hats off to Michael Williams and his team for making this happen in the flesh, and making sense of the slogan Within Reach: a living demonstration that the famous cultural cringe, while it may not be dead, has not much reason to live.

 SWF 2021: Friday